 • social media posts.

 As a result, the potential buyer will subconsciously think about the product or promotion.
-This stimulates the purchase.
+This encourages them to buy.

 Medical industry

-In medicine, this effect manifests itself as follows: a doctor has relatively recently studied the description or encountered an example of a specific disease, so in the near future he will be inclined to prescribe additional tests and procedures to identify this particular disease.
-At the same time, there is a risk of a deliberate desire to confirm one's point of view, while ignoring alternative diagnoses, which is dangerous for the patient.
+In medicine, this effect manifests itself as follows: a doctor has relatively recently studied the description or encountered an example of a specific disease, so in the near future they will be inclined to prescribe additional tests and procedures to identify that specific condition.
+However, this also raises the risk of confirmation bias, potentially leading the doctor to overlook alternative diagnoses, which can be dangerous for the patient.

 Psychology and Therapy

-In this area, the phenomenon is most often used in the concept of positive thinking to help a person overcome psychological problems.
-A person concentrates on the positive aspects of his life and deliberately forces the brain to pay attention to what brings satisfaction and peace.
-The illusion of frequency makes it possible to maintain such positive patterns of behavior and thinking.
+In this area, the phenomenon is most often applied in positive thinking practices to help a person overcome psychological problems.
+A person concentrates on the positive aspects of their life and trains their brain to focus on what brings satisfaction and peace.
+The frequency illusion helps reinforce these positive patterns of thought and behavior.